 With the above discussion in mind, the following represents some factors to consider in the assessment of the credibility of a suspect's confession.
-These issues are certainly not all-inclusive, and each case must be evaluated on the "totality of circumstances" surrounding the questioning process and confession, but nevertheless, these are elements that should be given careful consideration:
+These issues are certainly not all inclusive, and each case must be evaluated on the "totality of circumstances" surrounding the questioning process and confession, but nevertheless, these are elements that should be given careful consideration:

 - 1. The suspect's condition at the time of the [questioning] - a.
 Physical condition (including drug and/or alcohol intoxication) - b.
 Mental capacity - c.
-Psychological condition - d.
-The suspects age - 2.
-The suspect's prior experience with investigations - 3.
-The suspect's understanding of the language - 4.
-The length of the questioning - 5.
-The degree of detail provided by the suspect in his confession - 6.
-The extent of corroboration between the confession and the crime - 7.
-The suspect's behavior during the questioning - 8.
-The effort to address the suspect's physical needs - 9.
+Psychological condition - 2.
+The suspects age - 3.
+The suspect's prior experience with investigations - 4.
+The suspect's understanding of the language - 5.
+The length of the questioning - 6.
+The degree of detail provided by the suspect in his confession - 7.
+The extent of corroboration between the confession and the crime - 8.
+The suspect's behavior during the questioning - 9.
+The effort to address the suspect's physical needs - 10.
 The presence of any improper questioning techniques

-Courts and Attorneys Use Reid as the Benchmark for Proper Procedures as do Social Psychologists
+Courts and Attorneys Use Reid as the Benchmark for Proper Procedures